-Pursuant to Article 41 clause 24 point 1) of the PIT Act and Article 26 clause 1aa point 1) of the CIT Act, tax remitters are not obliged to withhold tax on interest or discount on the covered bonds (including in the case of applicability of Pay & Refund mechanism described below).
+Pursuant to Article 41 clause 24 point 1) of the PIT Act and Article 26 clause 1aa point 1) of the CIT Act, tax remitters are not obliged to withhold tax on interest or discount on the covered bonds.
 The tax remitters will decide on withholding the tax based on their own analysis.
 In accordance with the Article 75 §1 of the Tax Ordinance Act of 29 August 1997, as amended (the "Tax Ordinance"), if a taxpayer doubts whether a tax collected by a tax remitter is due or whether the amount of the collected tax is adequate, he may submit a request to confirm tax overpayment.